On polynomials of small range sum: Introduction

-Recall that over any finite field $\ff_q$, any function can be uniquely represented by a polynomial of degree at most $q-1$, as $x^q \equiv x$ for all $x\in \F_q$.
+Recall that over any finite field $\ff_q$, any function can be uniquely represented by a polynomial of degree at most $q-1$, as $x^q = x$ for all $x\in \F_q$.
 The degree of such a polynomial is called the \rm{reduced degree} of the polynomial (function).
 Thus for $q=p$ prime, the minimum (reduced) degree of a polynomial over $\ff_p$ with range $M$ is at most $p-1$.
-It is easy to observe on the other hand (see also Lemma \ref{lem:sumofvalues p-1coeff} in Section 2) that the reduced degree of a polynomial over $\ff_p$ must be $p-1$ unless the sum of the elements in the range is divisible by $p$.
-Thus in terms of the sum of the elements, the first interesting question to study is when the sum of the elements, considered as elements from $[0,p-1]$, is equal to $p$.
-Somlai \cite{somlai} proved that if the sum of the values of a polynomial is $p$, then either the polynomial is the constant $1$ or its degree is at least $\frac{p-1}{2}$. \\
+It is easy to observe, on the other hand (see also Lemma \ref{lem:sumofvalues p-1coeff} in Section 2) that the reduced degree of a polynomial over $\ff_p$ must be $p-1$ unless the sum of the elements in the range is divisible by $p$.
+Thus, in terms of the sum of the elements, the first interesting question to study is when the sum of the elements, considered as elements from $[0,p-1]$, is equal to $p$.
+Throughout the paper, we use the term {\it range sum} for the sum of the admitted values of a polynomial with multiplicity, evaluated over all elements of a given prime field $\F_p$, where the admitted values are considered as elements from $[0,p-1]\subset \mathbb{Z}$, i.e., $P ~\colon ~\mathbb{F}_p \to \{0,1, \ldots, p-1\}$.
+In order to emphasize this in our notation, we write $[P(x)]$ if we consider $P$ as an integer valued function.
+It was proved in \cite{somlai} that if the range sum of a polynomial over $\F_p$ is $p$, then either the polynomial is the constant $1$ or its degree is at least $\frac{p-1}{2}$.